 - If you smoke, quit.
-Smoking can put you at higher risk of developing neck pain.
+Smoking can increase the risk of developing neck pain.

 - Avoid carrying heavy bags with straps over your shoulder.
 The weight can strain your neck.

 - X-rays.
-X-rays can reveal areas in your neck where your nerves or spinal cord might be pinched by bone spurs or other degenerative changes.
+X-rays can reveal areas in the neck where the nerves or spinal cord might be pinched by bone spurs or other changes.

 - CT scan.
-CT scans combine X-ray images taken from many different directions to produce detailed cross-sectional views of the internal structures of your neck.
+CT scans combine X-ray images taken from many different directions to produce detailed cross-sectional views of structures inside the neck.

 - MRI.
 MRI uses radio waves and a strong magnetic field to create detailed images of bones and soft tissues.
 The soft tissues include the disks, the spinal cord and the nerves coming from the spinal cord.

 - Electromyography (EMG).
-If your doctor suspects your neck pain might be related to a pinched nerve, he or she might suggest an EMG.
-It involves inserting fine needles through your skin into a muscle and performing tests to measure the speed of nerve conduction to determine whether specific nerves are functioning properly.
+An EMG can determine whether neck pain might be related to a pinched nerve.
+It involves inserting fine needles through the skin into a muscle.
+The test measures the speed of nerve conduction to determine whether nerves are working properly.

 The most common types of mild to moderate neck pain usually respond within two or three weeks to self-care.
 Pain relievers and the use of heat might be all that's needed.

-- Short-term immobilization.
-A soft collar that supports your neck may help relieve pain by taking pressure off the structures in your neck.
-However, if used for more than three hours at a time or for more than one to two weeks, a collar might do more harm than good.
+- Soft neck collar.
+A soft collar that supports the neck may help relieve pain by taking pressure off the neck.
+However, if used for more than three hours at a time or for more than 1 to 2 weeks, a collar might do more harm than good.

 Surgical and other procedures

 - Steroid injections.
-Your doctor might inject corticosteroid medications near the nerve roots, into the small facet joints in the bones of the cervical spine or into the muscles in your neck to help with pain.
-Numbing medications, such as lidocaine, also can be injected to relieve your neck pain.
+A health care provider might inject steroid medications near the nerve roots, into the spinal joints or into the muscles in the neck.
+Numbing medications, such as lidocaine, also can be injected to relieve neck pain.

 - Surgery.
 Rarely needed for neck pain, surgery might be an option for relieving nerve root or spinal cord compression.